The Best Takeoff Software for Construction in 2026

 Quantity Takeoff Software Features

-• Counts – Virtually all takeoff tools should give the ability for users to count items on the digitized plans, usually with point-click methods.
+• Counts – Virtually all takeoff tools should give users the ability to count items on the digitized plans, usually with point-click methods.

-• Auto-count – More advanced takeoff software can use optical character recognition to automatically count how many times a specific item or figure appears in the plans.
+• Auto-count – More advanced takeoff software can use AI-powered pattern recognition to automatically count how many times a specific item or figure appears in the plans.

-• Linear Measurement – Basically every takeoff tool on the market will allow users to identify and measure linear components on the plans, to pull the necessary lengths of various materials.
-This could be piping, wiring, trim, or any number of materials that are measured in units of length.
+• Linear Measurement – Basically, every takeoff tool on the market will allow users to identify and measure linear components on the plans to pull the necessary lengths of various materials.
+This could be piping, wiring, trim, or any number of materials measured in length units.

-• Area Measurement – Another basic feature of takeoff software is area measurement, which will allow estimators to identify or draw an enclosed figure to determine its area, and then the necessary amount of that material.
-This could be necessary square footage of drywall, tiling, or windows.
+• Area Measurement – Another basic feature of takeoff software is area measurement, which will allow estimators to identify or draw an enclosed figure to determine its area and then the necessary amount of that material.
+This could be the necessary square footage of drywall, tiling, or flooring.

 • Advanced Volume and Surface Measurements – More advanced volume calculations require the ability to indicate variations in the shape of surfaces that bound the volume.
-Many tools will not address this issue, but require estimators to approximate with flat surfaces.
-For contractors that rarely do earthwork or concrete, this may not be an issue.
-Put professionals in trades who often work with materials in volumes may want to seek this feature out specifically.
+Many tools will not address this issue, but they require estimators to approximate it with flat surfaces.
+This may not be an issue for contractors that rarely do earthwork or concrete.
+However, professionals in trades who often work with materials in volumes may want to seek this feature out specifically.

 • Predefined Assemblies – In general, many components of the structure within a project are assemblies of a number of components.
 A light installation, for instance, may include a fixture, a number of screws, a fitting, and other parts.
-Some takeoff tools will come with a number of assemblies included, so they can easily be called out on project plans, instead of being defined part-by-part.
+Some takeoff tools will include a number of assemblies, so they can easily be called out on project plans instead of being defined part by part.

-• Collaborative Takeoff and Editing – This feature will primarily exist with cloud-based takeoff products that are designed for use with large teams.
-Typically, the takeoff process for a given structure can use materials from multiple subcontractors involved on the project.
-By allowing them to both use the same digital space to perform takeoff, they can reference each others annotations and callouts, which can help avoid errors in the estimates down the road.
-This feature can exist in locally installed products if they include technology to sync edits over internet connection.
+• Collaborative Takeoff and Editing – This feature will primarily exist with cloud-based takeoff products designed for large teams.
+Typically, the takeoff process for a given structure can use materials from multiple subcontractors involved with the project.
+By allowing them to use the same digital space to perform takeoff, they can reference each other’s annotations and callouts, which can help avoid errors in the estimates.
+This feature can exist in locally installed products if they include technology to sync edits over an internet connection.

-• RFI Creation – Sometimes during the takeoff process, a contractor or subcontractor may notice some ambiguity, or what may seem like a mistake on the drawings.
-Being able to quickly put together a request for information (RFI), subcontractors can efficiently ask for more information from the project sponsor, without breaking their workflow.
+• RFI Creation – Sometimes, during the takeoff process, a contractor or subcontractor may notice some ambiguity or something that may seem like a mistake on the drawings.
+Being able to quickly put together a request for information (RFI), subcontractors can efficiently ask for more information from the project sponsor without breaking their workflow.
 With this feature in the takeoff tool, users can include screenshots and files to submit with the RFI for clarity.

-• Multiple Input Formats – Most takeoff software will allow users to input blueprints using a variety of file types (SVG, DXF, DWG, PDF, JPEG, etc.) and sources of input (CDs, email, portable drives, etc.).
-But it’s worth confirming that the program supports the file types and methods of input you work with.
+• Multiple Input Formats – Most takeoff software will allow users to input blueprints using a variety of file types (TIFF, DXF, DWG, PDF, JPEG, etc.) and sources of input (cloud storage, email, or integrated project management platforms).
+But it’s worth confirming that the program supports the file types and input methods you work with.

 • Plan Text Search – Some takeoff products use optical character recognition technology to allow users to search blueprints for text, similar to “Ctrl + F” in a web browser or text editor.
 This can be hugely helpful when searching for information like counts and descriptions within annotations and callouts.

-• Material / Quantity Takeoff Summary Report – Once takeoff is finished, the majority of tools output the list of materials with counts, lengths, volumes, etc. This is often exportable as a CSV or Excel file, and can sometimes be sent right into estimating and bidding tools that the software integrates with.
+• Material / Quantity Takeoff Summary Report – Once takeoff is finished, the majority of tools output the list of materials with counts, lengths, volumes, etc. This is often exportable as a CSV or Excel file and can sometimes be sent into estimating and bidding tools that integrate with the software.

 Estimating Features